jvictor0/theallelectricsmartgrid/docs/lamejuis.md

 ## Tips and Tricks

 - Try lots of different inputs.
 Clock dividers, Euclidean rhythms, Bournouli gates, clocks with different phases and duty cycles all sound good.
-- There is no "RESET" for the inputs, since LameJuis is supposed to be stateless, not a "step sequencer".
-Putting a resettable clock divider in powers-of-2 mode and routing the dividers accordingly allows will let you reset it.
 - LameJuis can be somewhat sensitive to buffer delays on the gate inputs.
 If you get extra unwanted triggers, try using a single sample-and-hold before the inputs to make all clocks change at the same time.
 - Use the "off" interval.
 Six equations is a lot, you can spare one to just use as an extra logic out/gate sequencer/end-of-cycle output.
 Or use it strategically to create a key change.
 - AND logics will be low more of the time and sound like they add upwards motion to the melodies.
 OR logics will be high most of the time and add downwards motion to the logic.
 The more inputs are active the more "most of the time" is.